JetBrains/kotless/README.md

 ## Integration with existing applications

 Kotless is able to deploy existing Spring Boot or Ktor application to AWS serverless platform.
-To do it, you'll need to set up plugin and replace existing dependency with appropriate Kotless DSL.
+To do it, you'll need to set up a plugin and replace existing dependency with the appropriate Kotless DSL.

 For **Ktor**, you should replace existing engine ( e.g. `implementation("io.ktor", "ktor-server-netty", "1.3.2")`)
 with `implementation("io.kotless", "ktor-lang", "0.1.6")`.
-Note, that this dependency bundles Ktor of version
+Note that this dependency bundles Ktor of version
 `1.3.2`, so you may need to upgrade other Ktor libraries (like `ktor-html-builder`) to this version.

-For **Spring Boot** you should replace starter you use ( e.g. `implementation("org.springframework.boot", "spring-boot-starter-web", "2.3.0.RELASE)`) with `implementation("io.kotless", "spring-boot-lang", "0.1.6")`.
-Note, that this dependency bundles Spring Boot of version `2.3.0.RELEASE`, so you also may need to upgrade other Spring Boot libraries to this version.
+For **Spring Boot** you should replace the starter you use ( e.g. `implementation("org.springframework.boot", "spring-boot-starter-web", "2.3.0.RELASE)`) with `implementation("io.kotless", "spring-boot-lang", "0.1.6")`.
+Note that this dependency bundles Spring Boot of version `2.3.0.RELEASE`, so you also may need to upgrade other Spring Boot libraries to this version.

-Once it is done you may hit `deploy` task and make your application serverless.
-Note, that you still be able to run application locally via `local` Gradle task.
+Once it is done, you may hit `deploy` task and make your application serverless.
+Note, that you will still be able to run application locally via `local` Gradle task.

 ## Advanced features

-While Kotless can be used as a framework for a rapid creation of serverless applications, it has many more features covering different areas of application.
+While Kotless can be used as a framework for the rapid creation of serverless applications, it has many more features covering different areas of application.

 Including, but not limited to:

 * **Lambdas auto-warming** &mdash; Kotless creates schedulers to execute warming sequences to never leave your lambdas cold.
-As a result applications under moderate load are almost not vulnerable to cold-start problem.
+As a result, applications under moderate load are almost not vulnerable to cold-start problem.
 * **Permissions management** &mdash; you can declare which permissions to which AWS resources are required for the application via annotations on Kotlin functions, classes or objects.
 Permissions will be granted automatically.
 * **Static resources** &mdash; Kotless will deploy static resources to S3 and set up CDN for them.
-  It may greatly improve response time of your application and is supported for all DSLs.
+  It may greatly improve the response time of your application and is supported by all DSLs.
 * **Scheduled events** &mdash; Kotless sets up timers to execute `@Scheduled` jobs on schedule;
 * **Terraform extensions** &mdash; Kotless-generated code can be extended by custom Terraform code;